 CPY 783 (Field Placement) is a 3-credit advanced practicum course that occurs in settings both on and off campus.
 Field placements prepare students for their pre-doctoral internship.
 While two semesters of CPY 783 is the minimum requirement, students should consult their advisor on the number of field placements necessary to be competitive for pre-doctoral internship.
 To apply for Field Placement, students must be in good standing (i.e., 3.0 GPA, satisfactory clinical evaluations, and successful thesis proposal by February 1 or prior completion of master's thesis).
 The CPY Field Placement Application Approval form must be submitted to the training director during the spring semester for the next academic year.
-The Field Placement application deadline is announced by field placement supervisor.
-Applications are typically due mid to late January.

-Students may not apply to Field Placement sites until the Faculty approve the application.
+The Field Placement application deadline is announced by the field placement supervisor.
+Field Placement applications are typically due mid to late January.
+Students may not apply to Field Placement sites until the Faculty approves the application.

-Students whose Field Placement sites require clinical hours prior to the first day of classes must make arrangements with the Field Placement Instructor to enroll in a dynamically-dated CPY 783 that reflects the actual start date.
+Students whose Field Placement sites may require the start of clinical placement prior to the first day of classes must make arrangements with the Field Placement Instructor and TD to enroll in a dynamically-dated CPY 783 that reflects the actual start date.
 Some sites require background checks.
-Students are encouraged to consult with the program's Field Placement Instructor with any questions.
+Students are encouraged to consult with the program's Field Placement Instructor and TD with any questions.
 CPY 783 is a 3-credit course in fall, spring, and summer semesters.